iHeronGH/Elytras-of-Fire-Lib/readme.md

 [Back to top](#)

-### Abilities Support

-Arguably one of the most major parts of Elytras of Fire, ability support will be coming next!
-Currently there is minimal framework for ability support, but this is the next step in the development of Elytras of Fire Lib — and Elytras of Fire as a whole.

 ### Ability Blacklist

 The Ability Blacklist is planned to exclude certain abilities from being granted to players.
-It is slated to deny abilities by type (primary, secondary, and tertiary), by tribe, and/or individually.
+It is slated to deny abilities by archetype (primary, secondary, and tertiary), by tribe, and/or individually.

 ### Custom Death Messages